adorableteio/WoWS-Mod-Arashi/README.md

 [Releaselink]: https://github.com/UntitledWorld/WoWS-Mod-Arashi/releases "Go Release"

-2. Unzip the file and copy both 'content'& 'gui' folder.
+2. Unzip the file and copy both 'content' and 'gui' folder.

 3. Go to your game location and paste at 'res_mods' folder